Hydrogen

 5% of hydrogen production is low-carbon, meaning it is produced using cleaner energy sources (water electrolysis or renewable electricity).
 As part of France 2030, France has set itself the goal of achieving more than 50% of its production in a low-carbon manner.
 Natural hydrogen could then become a complementary solution that would enable the targets to be met.

 Natural hydrogen is produced naturally in the subsurface without human intervention, while green hydrogen is produced by electrolysis of water using electricity from renewable sources.
-Both types of hydrogen are considered low-carbon, but natural hydrogen could offer lower production costs, an even smaller environmental footprint, and freedom from production intermittency.
+Both types of hydrogen are considered low-carbon, but natural hydrogen could offer lower production costs, an even smaller environmental footprint, and avoidance of production intermittency.

 The main challenges include: